Exclusive interview recorded at the NeuroLeadership Summit with Ryan Smith, CEO Qualtrics

 Peter: You participated in a panel discussion this morning with Peter Cappelli from the Wharton School and other executive leaders; very interesting conversation.
 One thing that you said that really stuck in my head was that there's a lot of people, a lot of talented people out there and companies really don't recognize the talent that they currently have in-house.

-Dennis: Yeah, I think the question you referred to, a person in the audience asked the question, what is talent and how do we measure it and how do you make sense of the multitude of literature and messages and it's almost impossible for people to land on a definitive view of it.
-But the point I was making is that I see all around the world.
+Dennis: Yes, I think the question you referred to, a person in the audience asked the question, what is talent and how do we measure it, and how do you make sense of the multitude of literature and messages -- and it's almost impossible for people to land on a definitive view of it.

-We have 190,000 people in our firm in PwC, all around the world and I see great examples of where people didn't think somebody was highly talented or of huge potential but then you put them in a slightly different environment, maybe with the right leader, maybe where they could find their passion and find what they really wanted to do and all of the sudden we have a star on our hands and people say where did this person come from.
+We have 190,000 people in our firm at PwC all around the world, and I see great examples of where people didn't think somebody was highly talented or of huge potential; but then you put them in a slightly different environment, maybe with the right leader, maybe where they could find their passion and find what they really wanted to do, and all of the sudden we have a star on our hands and people say where did this person come from.
 How did we not notice that person before?
-I think what we've got to do is try and help people find what they're passionate about, give them an environment where they can perform and then teach, help, coach our leaders to figure out how to get that out of the current people they have because what you've just read, my view is I see much more talent than I see fallen stars if you like.
+I think what we've got to do is try and help people find what they're passionate about; give them an environment where they can perform; and then teach, help, and coach our leaders to figure out how to get that out of the current people they have because what you've just raised, my view is I see much more talent than I see fallen stars.

-Dennis: Yeah, I know.
+Dennis: Yes, I know.
 I thought that was a great point made this morning by the whole panel.
 I'm not sure whether it's connected just to HR.
 I think it is a phenomenon for all people in business.
-If you want to be successful then I think you have to have a global mindset regardless of where you are.
-I know that's difficult to get if you're in an organization or a company that is maybe in one town but there's lots of things you can do to understand what's going on in the globe and around the world.
+If you want to be successful, then I think you have to have a global mindset regardless of where you are.
+I know that's difficult to get if you're in an organization or a company that is maybe in one town, but there's lots of things you can do to understand what's going on in the globe and around the world.

-My point again would be for people who really are interested in learning new skills, being more effective, giving themselves more marketability if you like, then I would change organizations.
+My point again would be for people who really are interested in learning new skills, being more effective, and giving themselves more marketability, then I would change organizations.
 I would change countries.
 I would change functions as often as you could without obviously jumping ship every five minutes.
-I think the opportunity to work in a different country or region, the opportunity to do different things and the opportunity to learn skills and build on your capabilities I think is just super important going forward.
+I think the opportunity to work in a different country or region, the opportunity to do different things and the opportunity to learn skills and build on your capabilities, I think is just super important going forward.

-Peter: One of the things that was talked about in this session this morning is how the role of HR has changed over the last 5 to 10 years.
+Peter: One of the things that was talked about in this session this morning is how the role of HR has changed over the last 5-10 years.
 From your perspective at PwC how has your role evolved over the last five years and what kinds of things are you working on today to help to create the next generation of leaders?

-That allows them both to stay with us longer.
+That allows them both (?) to stay with us longer.
 It allows them to live a life with maybe families and other demands.
-I think the summary of all that I would say that there is-we're looking at different workforce models.
+I think the summary of all that: we're looking at different workforce models.
 We're looking at significantly ramping up our ability to apply flexibility across the entire workforce.
-I think we're looking at ways to become much more global and much more connected including global mobility which was always on the radar but I think it's now well and truly on the plate.
+I think we're looking at ways to become much more global and much more connected including global mobility, which was always on the radar, but I think it's now well and truly on the plate.

 Peter: Let's continue this with your perspective on how you're going to help develop the next generation of leaders for PwC.

-Dennis: I think that's probably the single biggest challenge for us as an organization.
-It's very difficult for leaders to be able to navigate through the forces that are at play whether it's technology, whether it's generations, whether it's how to become more relevant, whether it's how to take your cost base down.
-There's so many messages on leaders it's difficult for them.
+Dennis: I think that's probably the single biggest challenge for us and for other organizations given it's very difficult for leaders to be able to navigate through the forces that are at play whether it's technology, generations, how to become more relevant, or how to take your cost base down.
+There are so many messages on leaders, it's difficult.
 At the same time, they need to create a cultured environment to create not only leaders of the future, but also to get the current job done.

-As PwC we continue to invest heavily in leadership development and we do that not only for the current leaders but we have programs in place so that leadership skills are built at all levels of the organization.
+At PwC we continue to invest heavily in leadership development, and we do that not only for the current leaders but we have programs in place so that leadership skills are built at all levels of the organization.
 You don't wait until somebody's in the leadership position to start to teach them those skills.
-I think in particular we're seeing a movement not away from technical skills but instead of before 100% of energy on development would be probably more technical and specialized now that is the building of leadership and cultural relationship skills are becoming much more important and again at a much earlier age.
+I think, in particular, we're seeing a movement not away from technical skills, but instead of before 100% of energy on development would be probably more technical and specialized - now, that is the building of leadership and cultural relationship skills that are becoming much more important and again at a much earlier age.

 Peter: I've heard a lot of leaders talk about hiring people based on fit within an organization because you can train people to do C++.
 You can train people in these various skill sets but if they don't fit into your culture, just hiring people because of specific skills really isn't going to give you the kind of quality hire that you're looking for.

-Dennis: Yeah, I think that's a great question.
-In PwC we had 1.2 million applications last year across the globe which is an amazing number in itself and then you think how do we process 1.2 million applications.
-We hired about 50,000 people last year and then you kind of go, when you bring somebody into the organization, there's a number of things - you're looking for the continuation of the culture and skills and the programs that you have and the building of your entity to make it stronger and more effective and more differentiated.
+Dennis: Yes, I think that's a great question.
+In PwC we had 1.2 million applications last year across the globe, which is an amazing number in itself; and then you think how do we process 1.2 million applications.
+We hired about 50,000 people last year.
+When you bring somebody into the organization, there are a number of things you're looking for -- the continuation of the culture and skills and the programs that you have, and the building of your entity to make it stronger and more effective and more differentiated.
 At the same time, if you just hire exactly the same people you already have, then you're really not getting the richness of new thinking.
-You have to find balance between to what degree can you stretch that boundary and I think that's the challenge for all organizations.
+You have to find balance between to what degree can you stretch that boundary, and I think that's the challenge for all organizations.

-If I hire somebody and whether it's one person or 50,000 people, we're hiring them to bring in something and maybe we're hiring them to bring in something we don't have so just to bring in stuff that we already have kind of defeats the purpose.
-I think when you join an organization you want to be able to get something from that organization that you can then blend in with but I would be encouraging all candidates and all employers of candidates to look for what is the uniqueness in the individual or in the group of individuals that you're looking for that adds to the mix of your organization.
-In time, your organization if you add the right people with that extra difference then that extra difference eventually will add to the whole value proposition.
+If I hire somebody and whether it's one person or 50,000 people, we're hiring them to bring in something and maybe we're hiring them to bring in something we don't have, so just to bring in stuff that we already have defeats the purpose.
+I think when you join an organization, you want to be able to get something from that organization that you can then blend in with, but I would encourage all candidates and employers of candidates to look for what is the uniqueness in the individual or in the group of individuals that you're looking for that adds to the mix of your organization.
+And in time, your organization, if you add the right people with that extra difference, that extra difference eventually will add to the whole value proposition.

 Peter: I think that's a great point and to your point I think people - hiring managers often go out and look for people that they're just comfortable with, that are like them, that have the same background that they have and so you're just continuing the same thing.
 You're not bringing in new ideas and energy into the organization.

-Dennis: When I hire somebody personally, if I hire somebody in, one of the things I say to them is I expect to hear something about you.
-If I drop you into our world and hear nothing, good or bad, then I wonder, have you added to the gene pool or you just blended into the fabric of the environment.
-You can say well maybe that's good maybe it's not good but when I hire somebody I'd rather hear noise on that person.
-Even if the noise is this person is doing some things wrong.
+Dennis: When I hire somebody personally, one of the things I say to them is I expect to hear something about you.
+If I drop you into our world and hear nothing, good or bad, then I wonder, have you added to the gene pool or you have you just blended into the fabric of the environment.
+You can say well maybe that's good maybe it's not good, but when I hire somebody I'd rather hear noise on that person -- even if the noise is this person is doing some things wrong.
 It shows me that there's energy and there's something there that we can either correct or even listen to because they may bring something that we haven't thought about.

-But the worse thing I could do is hire a person and then hear nothing.
-I want to hear that they're doing great, they're not doing great, that they're challenging.
+But the worst thing I could do is hire a person and then hear nothing.
+I want to hear that they're doing great, they're not doing great, or that they're challenging.
 I want to hear something.
-Otherwise, it's like dropping a pebble into a lake and then there's no ripples and so what happened.
+Otherwise, it's like dropping a pebble into a lake, and then there's no ripples and so what happened.
 Where did you go?
 Why did I hire you?
 I want you to come.
 I want you to bring the thing that you've got.
-I want you to be authentic and I want you to challenge what we're doing in a positive way to make us better.
+I want you to be authentic, and I want you to challenge what we're doing in a positive way to make us better.

-Dennis: It's staggering but it's exciting for us.
-People don't understand that often.
-We're 190,000 people with an average age that's moved from 27 to 29 as turnovers came down which is a great thing.
-It means people are staying with us longer.
-That gives us enormous potential of energy of this generation which is incredible.
-The most technical savvy, the most change agile, the most global mindset, the most connected to the environment in probably any of the generation of it's time.
+Dennis: Yes, it's staggering but it's exciting for us -- people don't know or understand often that we're 190,000 people with an average age that's moved from 27 to 29 as turnovers came down, which is a great thing -- it means people are staying with us longer.
+That gives us enormous potential of energy of this generation which is incredible -- the most technical savvy, the most change agile, the most global mindset, and the most connected to the environment than probably any other generation of its time.
 We're very excited with our people and what they have to bring.

 Peter: There were a lot of myths out there about millennials that your study really debunked.

-Dennis: Yeah, just to put it into perspective, it's been called now the biggest or the largest generation that's ever been done in the world.
+Dennis: Yes, just to put it into perspective, it's been called now the biggest or the largest generational study that's ever been done in the world.
 It's 44,000 people, 300 detailed focused groups, interviews.
-We've had our live jams with the millennials, with the leaders directly.
+We've had our live jams with the millennials with the leaders directly.
 It was over a two-year period.
 It was academically backed up by our great friends from London Business School.
-Lynda Gratton is a great authority and thinker in this space and Sue Mohrman from the USC, plus a whole range of other professors and academic gurus who made sure that whatever we studied over this time we weren't kind of drinking our own Kool-Aid or making up the story as we went along.
+Lynda Gratton is a great authority and thinker in this space, and Sue Mohrman from the USC, plus a whole range of other professors and academic gurus who made sure that whatever we studied over this time we weren't drinking our own Kool-Aid or making up the story as we went along.
 It was a remarkable two years.
-We've just published the first wave of the findings and probably one of the most significant myths of all is that this generation is not as engaged or as committed or as prepared to work as hard as other generations in the same workforce.
+We've just published the first wave of the findings, and probably one of the most significant myths of all is that this generation is not as engaged or as committed or as prepared to work as hard as other generations in the same workforce.
 You hear that a lot around the place.